Siegel-Lab/BioSmoother/Manual.md

     Chr2_3A     Chr2_3A

-### Using the graphical user interface
+## Using the graphical user interface

-#### Launching the graphical user interface
+### Launching the graphical user interface
 Launching the Smoother interface for an existing index is done with the `serve` sub-command.
 If an index has already been launched before, the session will be restored with the parameters of the last session, as they are saved in the session.json file in the index directory.
-The Smoother interface makes use of the [Bokeh library](http://bokeh.org).
+The Smoothers interface makes use of the [Bokeh library](http://bokeh.org).
 For example, this is how we would launch an index called `my_index`:

 	biosmoother serve my_index –show

 The full documentation of the `serve` sub-command can be found [here](https://biosmoother.readthedocs.io/en/latest/Cli.html#serve).

-##### Port forwarding on a server that uses slurm
+#### Port forwarding on a server that uses slurm

 Smoother is set up to be run on a server with the [Slurm Workload Manager](https://slurm.schedmd.com/overview.html "Go to the Slurm Webpage").